ShriramPatil0230/Data-Integrity-Logger/README.md

 - **Search functionality**: Quickly find logs or entries by text.
 - **Delete entries**: Remove logs instantly with immediate feedback.
 - Visual status indicators for "verifying", "verified", "mismatch", and "error"
-- Support for local MongoDB or MongoDB Atlas
-- Both backend and frontend can be easily deployed (see below)

 ---